castacks/tartanairpy/docs/index.rst

    pip install tartanair

 Welcome to TartanAir V2!

-Let's go on an adventure to beautiful mountains, dark caves, stylish homes, the Moon, and more.
+Let's go on an adventure to beautiful mountains, to dark caves, to stylish homes, to the Moon 🚀, and to other exciting places.
 And there is more!
 You, your models, and your robots can experience these worlds via a variety of sensors: LiDAR, IMU, optical cameras with any lense configuration you want (we provide customizable fisheye, pinhole, and equirectangular camera models), depth cameras, segmentation "cameras", and event cameras.

 .. image::
    web_cover_figure.png